 4.1.
 What to Feed Your Pet Turtles?

 Your pet turtle’s diet depends upon its species; it could be either plant-based or meat-based diet.
 Usually, a turtle’s diet consists of both meat and plants as they are mostly omnivores.
-Typically, an adult turtle’s diet includes vegetables, fruits, and animal products.
+Adult turtles diet typically includes vegetables, fruits, and animal products.
 But, the younger turtles, usually 7-10 years old, need a larger share of proteins.

 4.2.
 What Do Turtles Eat as Pets?
-Is It Animal-Sourced Food or Plant-Sourced Food?
+Animal-Sourced Food or Plant-Sourced Food?

 By determining what turtles eat as pets, we can ensure their feeding diet is fully sustainable from plant and animal-sourced foods.